tonysm/globalid-laravel/README.md

 # => null
 ```

-**An auto-expiry of 1 month is set by default.** You can alter that deal by with from a boot method of any service provider:
+**An auto-expiry of 1 month is set by default.** You can override this default by passing a expiration resolver Closure from any Service Provider boot method.
+This resolver will get called every time a SGID is created:

 ```php
 SignedGlobalId::useExpirationResolver(() => now()->addMonths(3));